-The Indian city of Agra is one of the historic capitals in the country and seat of several of the country’s mogul emperors.
+Agra is one of the historic capitals in India and the seat of several of the country’s mogul emperors.
 In being so, Agra made its mark in the Indian history, and in present times tourists arrive in great numbers to enjoy the beautiful sight of world famous Taj Mahal.

 Agra is a city which is almost a must for most travelers to India.
 Of course, this is due to Taj Mahal, which was built on the banks of the Yamuna River in Shah Jahan’s time.
 Shah Jahan was the mughal emperor who constructed the large marble mausoleum in love with his beloved Mumtaz Mahal who passed away during their marriage.
 Shah Jahan built the Taj Mahal in memory and devotion to his wife, and at the same time he may have hit the architectural zenith of the mughals.